 Partnership with The Center for Nonprofit ManagementIn 2008, Belmont University established a partnership with the Center for Nonprofit Management to create a Masters program specializing in Nonprofit Leadership.
 Belmont President Dr. Robert Fisher said, “With Belmont’s significant emphasis on learning and service, it only makes sense that we should offer a Masters of Nonprofit Leadership for individuals seeking to start a second career or those who want professional development in a current nonprofit venture.
 By partnering with the Center for Nonprofit Management, we can guarantee students will have Middle Tennessee’s best experts and nonprofit executives to direct courses and share their experiences.”

 As a result of this partnership, students who are already employed by organizations that are members of the Center for Nonprofit Management will be eligible for discounted tuition.
 Belmont will contribute 25 percent of the total tuition, leaving the student and his or her agency to split the remaining seventy-five percent of the cost.

-Our community cares deeply about creating a better world, as is evidenced by the numerous nonprofit organizations that call Nashville home.
-Our passions range from community gardens to ending homelessness, and our hands reach from our backyard, all the way around the globe.
-Organizations like the Mocha Club and blood:water mission focus on bringing clean water, food, and education to people in third world countries.
-While the Nashville Rescue Mission and The Next Door seek to bring healing and assistance to the homeless population of Middle Tennessee.
-Without a doubt, Nonprofit Leadership students have countless opportunities for nonprofit involvement, career opportunities, and the support of a community that’s passionate about caring for the world around us.
+Our community cares deeply about creating a better world.
+Our passions range from community gardens to ending homelessness and our hands reach from our backyard all the way around the globe.
+Organizations like the Mocha Club and blood:water mission focus on bringing clean water, food, and education to people in third world countries, while Nashville Rescue Mission and The Next Door seek to bring healing and assistance to the homeless population of Middle Tennessee.
+Without a doubt, Nonprofit Leadership students have countless opportunities for nonprofit involvement, career opportunities and the support of a community that’s passionate about caring for the world around us.
 To learn more about the nonprofit organizations that call Nashville home, visit Hands On Nashville or Giving Matters.